Menu

 CT Paid Leave Benefits FAQs

-Who is a “covered family member” under CT PFML law?
+Who is a “covered family member” under CT Paid Leave?

 Covered family members include: